 Increase your use of anti-bacterial hand sanitizer when soap and water is unavailable.
 Use a hand sanitizer that contains at least 60% alcohol.
 Guidance from the U.S. Food and Drug Administration (6/29/20) recommends against the use of particular types of hand sanitizer.

 If you or someone in your household is experiencing COVID-19-like symptoms, stay home.

-Leaving home when you are sick puts the entire University community at risk.
+Leaving home when you are sick, or have suspected exposure to COVID-19, puts the entire University community at risk.